TITLE: Apache Ga’an

 COUNTRY: Peru

-This mask was made around 1910 in Lima and was used there for many years.
+This specific mask was made in the 1970s in Puno, or possibly Cuzco, and used in Puno for many years.

 :